-IAHAIO Annual General Meeting, Saturday 12 September 2020.
+IAHAIO Annual General Meeting, Saturday 12 September 2020, 7pm London time.

 All IAHAIO members are invited to join us for the 2020 IAHAIO Annual General Meeting.
 This year the AGM will take place online via Zoom.
-Members will receive an invitation and will need to register online for the event.
+Members were sent an invitation in July and August and asked to register online.
 A secure link to log-in to the meeting has now been sent to all attendees.
 The Agenda can be found here.

 IAHAIO Conference, 19-21 June 2020, Poland

 After careful consideration and evaluation of the current information and advice regarding the coronavirus COVID-19 outbreak, IAHAIO has decided to postpone its conference in Poland which was scheduled to take place 18-21 June 2020.
 We are working with our conference partner, SZL, to determine the exact date for the rescheduled conference and will announce this date in due course.
 People who have already registered for the conference will receive a refund of their fee.
 Please direct any queries to the IAHAIO Director.